johnznjmz/pzn_scraper/README.md

 Created basic scraping script for searching with pzn and can view the pricing details of competitor. currently one can search for pricing details data which belongs to a pzn in apomio.de.
-The data is then stored to a db,'pzn_price.db
+The data is then stored to,'pzn_price.db